joa0323/orangehrm-manual-testing/bug-reports/BUG-002-password-change-not-applied.md

 User should be able to log in using the new password.

 ## Actual Result
-- Login fails with "Invalid credentials" message.
+- Login fails with an "Invalid credentials" message.
 - Old password (admin123) still allows login.
 - UI displays a success message despite the password not being updated.